Contact Us

 All sessions will be conducted online.

-It is anticipated that the launch of Phase One will occur in June 2024.
-To remain informed and engaged, you are welcome to register with Just Outcomes, as described in the ‘How to Register to Participate in the Process’ section of this webpage.
+Phase One was initiated in June 2024 and interested participants were asked to register with Just Outcomes to participate before August 16th, 2024.
+Those registered before August 16th participated in a Listening Session before September 22, 2024.
+To remain informed and engaged, you are welcome to register with Just Outcomes, as described in the ‘How to Register to Participate in the Process’ under the subheading ‘About the Design Process and this Webpage’ above.

 All information provided to the University of Guelph will be anonymized and the external facilitators will use this information to extract and compile major themes (as opposed to individual names or stories).
 These major themes will be used to generate a report that will then be shared with the Design Group and the University to inform the next phase of this restorative justice process.